Import & Export

 - Automated Test Results Import for multiple formats (JUnit, TestNG, NUnit, xUnit, MSTest, Mocha, Cucumber)

-- Field Mapping for flexible data transformation
+- Field Mapping for flexible data transformation with auto-matching

 - Bulk Operations for efficient data management